mdn/content/files/en-us/web/accessibility/aria/roles/contentinfo_role/index.md

 ## Description

-The `contentinfo` role is [a landmark](/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques#landmark_roles) used to identify a page footer.
+The `contentinfo` role is [a landmark](/en-US/docs/Web/Accessibility/ARIA/Roles#Landmark_roles) used to identify a page footer.
 Landmarks can be used by assistive technology to quickly identify and navigate to large sections of the document.
 Pages should only include one top-level `contentinfo` landmark role per page.

-Each page should only include one `contentinfo` landmark, created by either using the [`<footer>` element](/en-US/docs/Web/HTML/Element/footer) or by declaring `role="contentinfo"`. `contentinfo` landmarks present in content embedded via [`<iframe>` elements](/en-US/docs/Web/HTML/Element/iframe) do not count towards this limit.
+Each page should only include one `contentinfo` landmark, created by either using the {{HTMLElement('footer')}} element or by declaring `role="contentinfo"`. `contentinfo` landmarks present in content embedded via {{HTMLElement('iframe')}} do not count towards this limit.

-<div class="note"><p>Using the <a href="/en-US/docs/Web/HTML/Element/footer">`<footer>` element</a> will automatically communicate a section has a role of `contentinfo`.
-Developers should always prefer using the correct semantic HTML element over using ARIA, making sure to <a href="/en-US/docs/Web/HTML/Element/footer#accessibility_concerns">test for known issues</a> in VoiceOver.</p></div>
+> **Note:** Using the {{HTMLElement('footer')}} element</a> will automatically communicate a section has a role of `contentinfo`.
+Developers should always prefer using the correct semantic HTML element over using ARIA, making sure to {{HTMLElement('footer#accessibility_concerns', 'test for known issues')}} in VoiceOver.

 ## Examples